scala/scala3/docs/docs/reference/contextual/multiversal-equality.md

 implementations of an equality type class take only a single type parameter which represents the common type of _both_ operands.
 One type parameter is simpler than two, so why go through the additional complication?
 The reason has to do with the fact that, rather than coming up with a type class where no operation existed before, we are dealing with a refinement of pre-existing, universal equality.
 It's best illustrated through an example.

 Say you want to come up with a safe version of the `contains` method on `List[T]`.
-The current definition of `contains` in the standard library is:
+The original definition of `contains` in the standard library was:
 ```scala
 class List[+T] {
   ...